ss7025/CS_Final_Project/README.md

 For my final project I wanted to create a website where people whould be able to connect with others through shared hobbies, intrests, and passions!
 I called it The Chatty Bird.
-Some of the features that are in this are: A rotatin conversation page, a create meetup tab, a map that shows where meetups are happening near them, and an rsvp for meetup function.
+Some of the features that are in this are: A rotating conversation page, a create meetup tab, a map that shows where meetups are happening near them, and an rsvp for meetup function.
 The minimalist design of the website is purposeful and is supposed to encourage others to not spend